 Pecan is a conventional oil development located in ultra-deepwater in Ghana and is operated by Aker Energy Ghana.
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Pecan was discovered in 2012, lies in block Deepwater Tano/Cape Three Points, with water depth of around 8,748 feet.
 Buy the profile here.

-The project is currently in feed stage and is expected to start commercial production in 2025.
-Final investment decision (FID) of the project will be approved in 2023.
+The project is currently in approval stage and is expected to start commercial production in 2025.
+Final investment decision (FID) of the project will be approved in 2024.
 The development cost is expected to be $1,450 m.
 The Pecan conventional oil development will involve the drilling of approximately five wells and includes FPSO, subsea manifold, and subsea trees.

 Field participation details